joseaugusto0/NLW6_NodeJS/README.md

 ## Description
   The project NLWValoriza consists in an application to make compliments between them users.
 It's an API to provide the user login and register, the register of new compliments, compliments sended from one user to another, and more.
 All these routes in the API has a authorization method (based in JWT Auth and 'admin' logic).
+  This application was developed in a programming week proposed by [Rocketseat](https://rocketseat.com.br/) called NLW (Next Level Week) in his 6th edition.

 # Index